pdjr-n2k/ROM106/README.md

 [SIM108](https://github.com/preeve9534/SIM108/),
 implements an eight-channel NMEA 2000 switch input module.

-__ROM104__ consists of a microcontroller-base hardware design for a CAN-bus compatible relay module and compatible firmware which implements an NMEA 2000 switchbank interface by transmitting
+The project consists of a microcontroller-base hardware design and associated firmware which together implements an NMEA 2000 compliant switchbank interface that transmits
-[PGN 127501 Binary Switch Status]() messages and responding to received
+[PGN 127501 Binary Switch Status]() messages and responds to
 [PGN 127502 Binary Switch Control]() messages.

 ## Hardware design

-Output channels each consist of a latching SPDT relay which presents CO, NC and NO connections through a zero-volt terminal block.
+Each output channel drives a latching SPDT relay which presents zero-volt CO, NC and NO connections through an externally accessible terminal block.
-The relays are rated for switching 220VAC/5A, 30VDC5A.
+Each relay is rated for switching 220VAC/5A, 30VDC5A.
 The real-time state of each output channel is indicated by LED.

-The CAN/NMEA bus connection is designed around aN NMEA 2000 compatible M12 5-pin nale circular connector, but a simple screw terminal block could also be used.
+The CAN/NMEA bus connection is designed to support an NMEA 2000 compatible M12 5-pin nale circular connector, but other connector types can be substituted.
-.

 A DIL switch allows a 120 Ohm resistor to be connected across the host data bus permitting the module to be installed as either a drop node or a bus termination node.